Swami Keshwanand

 Became orphan

-The Rajasthan state was heading for the greatest famine of history.
+This was the time when Rajasthan was heading for the gravest famine of history during year 1899, known as the chhapaniya akal.
 There was no vegetation left on the ground.
 There was no drop of water.
 All the animals died for want of fodder.
 People survived on the bark of Khejri trees and seeds of grasses.
 Even that also became scarce.
 There was nothing like governance.
 The ruling Samants were least bothered for the poor people.
 Birama’s mother Saran could not bear the natural and human calamity and died in year 1899 at village Kelania.

 Education